albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 sudo certbot --nginx -d example.com -d www.example.com
 ```

-It will generate certificate for that domain. so where the file?
+It will generate the certificate for that domain. so where is the file?

 ```
 sudo su